-Firearms and Toolmarks issued reports on 68 cases in 2019.
-These cases are categorized at right by source (requestor) and location (within or without the Tarrant County Medical Examiner's fully equipped forensic photography laboratory was added to the Criminalistics Laboratory of the Tarrant County Medical Examiner's Office in 1994.
-By 2005, Forensic Photography had replaced all film processing with digital photography.
+Firearms and Toolmarks issued reports on 93 cases in 2020.
+These cases are categorized at right by source (requestor) and location (within or without the Tarrant County Medical Examiner's District).
+This is a 37% increase from 68 cases in 2019.